University of Texas tower shooting: Perpetrator's identification

 An examination of Whitman's possessions revealed identification cards.
 By 3 p.m., his identity had been formally established and his name broadcast nationwide.
 Whitman's father—upon hearing news reports of his son's identification—contacted the Austin police and provided both his son's address and that of his former wife.
 Shortly thereafter, police discovered the bodies of both women and the suicide notes Whitman had left close to their bodies.

 At Whitman's home, investigators also discovered a collection of written admonitions he had apparently read on a daily basis stored inside an envelope.
 On the outside of the envelope, Whitman had penned a final message: "8-1-66.
 I never could quite make it.
 These thoughts are too much for me."

 Victims

-Charles Whitman killed seventeen individuals and wounded at least thirty-one others over the course of thirteen hours before he was killed on the observation deck of the UT Tower on August 1, 1966.
+Charles Whitman killed seventeen people and wounded at least thirty-one others over the course of thirteen hours before he was killed on the observation deck of the UT Tower on August 1, 1966.
 All but two of those killed and all injured sustained their wounds after Whitman reached the 28th floor of the main building less than two hours before his own death.
-The fatalities include an unborn baby boy, a 17-year-old girl who succumbed to her injuries one week after the University of Texas tower shooting, and a man shot from the tower at age 23 who also succumbed to his injuries 35 years after the event and whose death was officially ruled a homicide.
+The fatalities include an unborn baby boy, a 17-year-old girl who succumbed to her injuries one week after the shooting, and a man shot at age 23 who succumbed to his injuries thirty-five years after the event, and whose death was officially ruled a homicide.

-Beyond those killed and injured within the main building and the first two individuals shot from the observation deck of the tower, the precise order of Whitman's firing cannot be ascertained.
+Beyond those killed and injured within the main building and the first two people shot from the observation deck of the tower, the precise order of Whitman's firing cannot be ascertained.